 Links to the databases are below.
 Here's how to access case studies in the listed databases.

-The following links take you to a Summon page that allows you to search within the journal.
+The following links take you to a Spartan Search page that allows you to search within the journal.

 For industry information check a database like IBISWorld.